Lochia

-In the field of obstetrics, lochia is the vaginal discharge after giving birth, containing blood, mucus, and uterine tissue.
+In obstetrics, lochia is the vaginal discharge after giving birth, containing blood, mucus, and uterine tissue.
 Lochia discharge typically continues for four to eight weeks after childbirth, a time known as the postpartum period or puerperium.
 A 2016 review ties this "lochial period" to worldwide customs of postpartum confinement, a time for the new mother and baby to bond.

 Lochia is sterile for the first two days, but not so by the third or fourth day, as the uterus begins to be colonized by vaginal commensals such as non-hemolytic streptococci and E. coli.
+The Cleveland Clinic recommends that pads be used instead of tampons to absorb the fluid as materials should not be inserted in the vagina soon after childbirth.